March 11, 2019.

 Wind, rain, dreary March weather affronted us as we left the hotel this morning, higher winds, sleet, dreary weather accosted us as we left the Galway University this morning.
 The workshop and presentation were worth every drop of water that slashed across my face.

 We trudged over to one of the buildings at the National University of Ireland, up the stairs of an old building, and into the classroom to eavesdrop into a master students induction on their project inquiry.
 The student teaching in this master program is completed in blocks.
-I’m not good at remembering numbers, but I think it was four weeks in their grad classes, six weeks in the classroom teaching/working with their cooperating teacher, then four weeks back at the university in class, and back to the same school for another six-week block, and the cycle continues.
+I’m not good at remembering numbers, but I think it was four weeks in their grad classes, six weeks in the classroom teaching/working with their cooperating teacher, then four weeks back at the university in class, and back to the same school for another six week block, and the cycle continues.
 Or the four weeks / six weeks are reversed.
 The professor, who was very sharply dressed in a tweed, dark blue dress, introduced through power point a basic guideline to the PI and it was a bit of a review from their required reading.
-Since I am in the midst of my PI, I appreciated that the outlines and information were very similar to what was presented in my class last fall.
+Since I am in the midst of my PI, I appreciated that the outlines and information was very similar to what was presented in my class last fall.

 March 10, 11:52 pm